sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 [ACCORDION-BEGIN [Step 2: ](Install a hypervisor)]

 VMware Workstation Player is a hypervisor compatible with SAP Vora 1.4, developer edition.
-You can install any supported hypervisor, but examples in this how-to use VMware Workstation Player.
+You can install any other supported hypervisor, like VirtualBox, but examples in this how-to are based on the VMware Workstation Player.

 Download VMware Workstation Player from <https://my.vmware.com/en/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/12_0>, run the installer and register when prompted.

 >Ensure you are downloading the correct version for your development machine.

 [DONE]
 [ACCORDION-END]